svgeesus/EuroMPE/boards.md

 ## Performance DAC boards

 One octal 14-bit DAC and octal buffer for performance DAC (one board does 2 voices; 2 boards for 4 voice,4 for 8 voice).
 Needs level shifters from 3V3 to 5V5 but less worries about digital feedthrough.
 Same board also used for global CV outputs.
 5V5 from analog power board, +12/-12V for op-amps.
 Front board for panel jacks with 90-degree soldered connection for DAC board.
+Could be vertical, ie parallel to jack board.

 ## Pedal output board (?)